ormeiry/Contact-Keeper/README.md

 Used Nodejs with Express and MongoDB for the server side (REST API).

-The password are hased using bcryptjs.
+The passwords are hased using bcryptjs.

 Used JWT for the user auth.